New bush fire danger rating systems launches in Australia

 AFAC Chief Executive Officer Rob Webb said the delivery of the AFDRS is the result of extensive collaboration, development and testing: “The new system is a nationally significant project, using the expertise in fire and emergency services across the country.

-“For the community, this collaboration means no matter where you live or travel across Australia, you’ll see and hear the same descriptions around fire risk, and know what to do.”
+“For the community, this collaboration means no matter where you live or move across Australia, you’ll see and hear the same descriptions around fire risk, and know what to do.”

 Director General Emergency Management Australia Joe Buffone said the Australian Government is committed to helping communities to be better prepared for future bushfire emergencies through initiatives like the new AFDRS.